 Palliative care is an interdisciplinary model of care focused on patients with serious illness, and their families.
 The goal of palliative care is to relieve or reduce pain and suffering and to enhance the patient’s quality of life from the time of diagnosis onward.

-The Palliative Care Program at NWH provides support services to patients and their caregivers that maintain and enhance physical, psychological, social and spiritual wellbeing, as well as improve communication and coordination of care.
+The Palliative Care Program at NWH provides support services to patients and their caregivers that enhance physical, psychological, social and spiritual well-being.
+Palliative care services can also improve communication and coordination of care.

 Palliative care is appropriate at any stage of a serious illness, whether that illness is potentially curable, chronic or life threatening.

 What is the difference between palliative care and hospice?
 View this video...

 Visit our Health Education videos and click on What is Palliative Care?